State Guest House Jamuna

-Jamuna State Guest House, officially State Guest House Jamuna (রাষ্ট্রীয় অতিথি ভবন যমুনা) is the official guest house of the government of Bangladesh for visiting heads of state.
-It currently serves as the temporary residence of the chief adviser of Bangladesh and is located in Ramna Thana, Dhaka.
+The State Guest House Jamuna (রাষ্ট্রীয় অতিথি ভবন যমুনা) is an official guest house of the Government of Bangladesh located in Ramna Thana, Dhaka.
+It is used to host visiting heads of state and also served as the temporary residence of the Chief Adviser of Bangladesh.

 History

-Before 1990, it served as the official residence of the vice-president of Bangladesh during the presidency of H. M. Ershad.
+Before 1990, it served as the official residence of the Vice President of Bangladesh during the presidency of Hussain Muhammad Ershad.

 In 2009, after Prime Minister Sheikh Hasina was elected, she moved to Jamuna State Guest House as the residence officially allotted to her as part of a security law for family members of Sheikh Mujibur Rahman, the Ganabhaban, was being renovated.
 She moved from her private residence to the guest house on the advice of intelligence agencies who were concerned over her security.